-When Gurpreet Singh arrived in New Zealand in 2016, he had all the challenges facing a recent migrant in trying to settle his family, but still found time to become a volunteer Victim Support Worker.
+When Gurpreet Singh arrived in New Zealand in 2016, he had all the challenges facing a recent migrant in trying to settle his family, but still found time to become a volunteer with Victim Support.

 A doctor in his native India, Gurpreet wanted to use any free time he had to help others in his new home country.
 He sees this is as a part of his professional and spiritual journey.